EndlessATC/Airports/final/EU/DEU/EDDM_Readme.md

 - check if some SIDs can be removed because they are barely used in real life
 - runway configs missing
 - check if arrival entry directions make sense, same for descent altitude

+## Changelog

+### v1.1

+- Planes now arrive with clearance to ROKIL, LANDU, BETOS or NAPSA, more like in real life where MIQ/OTT are pretty much never used
+- Moved transition altitude to 6000ft, to make transition more realistic for arriving traffic.
+This is not 100% realistic, but the game does not offer a transition level
+- Added new Commercial jets and cargo airlines, also added some airlines I forgot
+- Added some explanations on how to play to readme
+- Overwriting default speed restriction set by the game, so that planes don't slow down automatically anymore
+- Removed OBI VOR because it was next to a waypoint, so it was more annoying than helpful
+- Removed unused default sids

+### v1.0

+Initial version

 **Feedback or improvements?
 Create an issue or contribute directly: https://github.com/AdamJCavanaugh/EndlessATCAirports#contributing**